georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 ## 1. Main ideas and concepts

 This section will present the patterns and main ideas used to create a scalable app architecture described later in the article.
-These concepts are in my opinion current state of the art when it comes to front-end applications development.
+These concepts are in my opinion current state of the art when it comes to front-end development.
 Although I'll present them in the context of Angular framework, I would suggest you consider adopting their slightly modified version even when developing apps using other frameworks.

 ### 1.1 State management with observable store services